Basic-Data-Infrastructure/developer-portal/cookbook-recipes.md

 ### Provider is called with pre-authorization

-As Service Provider, handle an authenticated call by a Service Consumer which includes pre-authorization.
+As Service Provider, handle an authenticated call by a Data Consumer which includes pre-authorization.
 The provider will need to check whether the pre-authorization is valid and compatible with the action.

 ```
 // After a user has made a http request for the token, extract the client assertion and call this function.